jina-ai/faq/faq_main.md

 - In Jina, you can distribute various aspects of your training pipeline on other machines.
 This would demand another pipeline of AWS services (Sagemaker, etc.) on the Amazon platform.
 Note: you could also add a GPU for all your embedding creation on Jina;

 - With Jina, you can use Jina Hub.
 A community collection of pre-build custom apps.
 You can plug and play with some of the latest AI research here.
-Kendra has only third-party connectors (here: https://aws.amazon.com/kendra/connectors/) but not customizable packages;
+Kendra has only [third-party connectors](https://aws.amazon.com/kendra/connectors/) but not customizable packages;

 - Kendra comes with 14 custom pre-trained models.
 Jina has its hub community platform and integrates with HuggingFace directly.
 With just one line of code in your YAML file, you can pull any of their pre-trained models.
 This is a huge benefit in terms of customizations and possibilities.
 The latest research from Facebook/Google is added daily to the HuggingFace community system.
 I don't know how you could do this with Kendra;

 - Jina supports user-provided ML models, but it also supports community-integrated models;

 - Kendra has a user feedback loop integrated to do incremental learning.
-I guess it's possible to add this to Jina (with https://github.com/jina-ai/jina-hub/tree/master/rankers/LightGBMRanker probably, but it's not integrated at this stage).
+I guess it's possible to [add this to Jina](with https://github.com/jina-ai/jina-hub/tree/master/rankers/LightGBMRanker probably, but it's not integrated at this stage).

 (( Edit by Jina Team: this ranker can help incremental learning.
 But using a traditional machine learning approach.
 We could leverage Finetuner to perform feedback collection and model improvement.))